B1.3 Compare and order integers, decimal numbers, and fractions, separately and in combination, in various contexts.

 \(5\; = \;5.0\; = \;\frac{5}{1}\)

-Since all whole numbers are integers and all integers are decimal numbers, we can represent the relationship between the sets of numbers by the Venn diagram below.
+Since all whole numbers are integers and all integers can be expressed as decimal numbers, we can represent the relationship between the numbers by the diagram below.

 The decimal point plays a significant role in decimal notation.
 It separates the whole part from the decimal part.

-This recognition of the role of the units digit is evidenced by the name prefixes given to the place value of the digits on either side of the unit.
+This recognition of the role of the units digit is evidenced by the prefixes given to the place values of the digits on either side of the unit.
 Thus, tenths represent a quantity ten times smaller than the unit.

 Knowledge: Fractions